Analytic pseudo-rotations: Statement of the main theorems

 as $h_{n+1}$ commutes with $R_{n+1}$.
 This implies the convergence of $(F_n)_n$ to a map $F$.

 Moreover, as $ q_{n+1}$ is large, all the points $(\theta,y)$ have their $R_{\alpha_{n+1}}$-orbits which are close to be equidistributed on $\T\times \{y\}$.
 Thus most of the points of $\A_0$ have their $F_{n+1}$-orbits close to be equidistributed on $\A_0$.
-This implies that $F_n$ is close to be ergodic and so that $F$ is ergodic. \end{proof}
+This implies that $F_n$ is close to be ergodic and thus $F$ is ergodic. \end{proof}

-To disprove Birkhoff conjecture using the approximation by conjugation method, we shall find a sequence of analytic maps $(h_n)_n$ satisfying $(1)$ and $(2)$.
-Actually the whole property $(1)$ is not needed, but we need at least that the sequence of compositions $H_n= h_1\circ h_2\cdots \circ h_n$ diverges on $\A_0$ without having a singularity in a uniform complex neighborhood of $\A_0\subset \A_\C:=\C/\Z\times \C$ and likewise for its inverse.
+To disprove the Birkhoff conjecture using the approximation by conjugation method, we shall find a sequence of analytic maps $(h_n)_n$ satisfying $(1)$ and $(2)$.
+Actually the whole property $(1)$ is not needed, but we need at least that the sequence of compositions $H_n= h_1\circ h_2\cdots \circ h_n$ diverges on $\A_0$ without having a singularity in a uniform complex neighborhood of $\A_0\subset \C/\Z\times \C$ and likewise for its inverse.
 An idea to tackle this problem is to define $h_n$ as the time-one map of an entire Hamiltonian or to define it implicitly by an entire generating function.
 Then, in general, the map $h_n$ is not an entire automorphism: it or its inverse has a singularity in $\A_\C$.
-So we have to check that after composition that this singularity does not approach $\A\subset \A_\C$.
+So we have to check that when $n$ is large, the image by $H_n$ of this singularity does not approach $\A\subset \A_\C$.
 This is not easy.
-Step (ii) is even more problematic: after $q_n$-lifting of $h_n$ to obtain $(ii)$, a singularity of $h_n$ becomes $1/q_n$-times closer to~$\A$.
+Step (ii) is even more problematic: after a $q_n$-lifting of $h_n$ to obtain $(ii)$, a singularity of $h_n$ becomes $1/q_n$-times closer to~$\A$.

 To avoid these problems, the idea is to work with \emph{entire real automorphisms}.
-Then they are no singularity to take care of.
-The complex definition domains of the maps and of their inverse cannot shrink since it is maximal, that is equal to:
+Then there are no singularities to take care of.
+The complex definition domains of the maps and of their inverses cannot shrink since they are maximal, that is, equal to: